takuseno/d3rlpy/docs/getting_started.rst

   dataset, env = get_cartpole()

-One interesting feature of d3rlpy is full compatibility with scikit-learn utilities.
 You can split ``dataset`` into a training dataset and a test dataset just like supervised learning as follows.